Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 There are two variables used to determine the KM Refresh timing:

-- KM Refresh Period specifies the number of packets to be sent before switching to the new SEK,
+- KM Refresh Period specifies the number of packets to be sent before switching to the new SEK.

 - KM Pre-Announcement Period specifies when a new key is announced in a number of packets before key switchover.
   The same value is used to determine when to decommission the old key after switchover.